f-enye/f-enye.github.io/_posts/2024-02-15-a-new-season.markdown

 I've been working in the software industry for 10+ years.
 I learn so much from my friends and colleagues who are in the same line of work.

 I get excited to share what I learn with my friends and colleagues, so I'm going to try something new.
-I aim to write 3+ blog posts a year.
+I aim to write 3+ blog posts a year about software engineering.
 I plan on doing this for as long as I think this is fun.